 Professionally, I always have an idea of the images and location settings I want to shoot in and usually try to do something a little more creative on at least one shot regardless if I am shooting a family, engagement, or high school senior photo session.
 Sometimes that creativity pays off and sometimes it doesn't.
 In this case, I thought it was a huge success.
 After scouting out the park I had the idea to shoot the family under a bunch of pine trees around one tall tree and catch the sun setting starburst behind the family peeking around the tree.
 With a family of seven in a shaded area for this shot I used a two light system and I couldn't be happier with how this particular shot turned out (see images below).

 After these family portrait shots we then continued the family photo session throughout the park shooting a four other settings including the rose garden, fence line, stone bridge, and pebble pathway.
 Personally I try to balance moving to a new location within the time constraints and speaking with each individual to learn something about them.
 I find it helps me to understand the personalities and also helps people relax more in front of the camera.
 My approach is pretty low key and relaxed and it worked perfectly capturing this family during their FIRST FAMILY PHOTO SESSION!

 We finished up the family photo session with a little creative session of super hero poses.
 Here's what a stranger passing by would see versus what I see taking the photo.
 I think the family thought I was little crazy but they loved the superhero shots.
 This only stressed the importance of finding and working with a photographer you trust to capture you at your best!

-David Turner is the founder and photographer at Flash Factor Photography based in Columbus, Ohio that specializes in senior portrait photography, family portrait photography, and personal branding headshot photography.
+David Turner is the founder and photographer at Flash Factor Photography based in Savannah, Georgia that specializes in senior portrait photography, family portrait photography, and personal branding headshot photography.
 Flash Factor Photography also does engagement and wedding photography.